best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 As described above, using pre-commit hooks allows you to run these automatically every time there are changes;
 this can reduce the burden on developers and reviewers checking that code conforms to style guides.

-Ensure you read the documentation for any of these tools to understand what they are checking or changing in your code.
+Make sure you read the documentation for these tools before you use them to understand what they are checking or changing in your code.
 You can configure some of them to ignore or detect specific types of formatting error.
-You can also run multiples of these to catch a broader range of stylistic or programmatic errors.
+You can also run multiples of the tools to catch a broader range of stylistic or programmatic errors.

 ## Workflows